cingh-jasdeep/BakingTime/README.md

 [Scroll Down to screenshots](#ss)

 ## Why this Project?
 As a working Android developer, you often have to create and implement apps where you are responsible for designing and planning the steps you need to take to create a production-ready app.
-Unlike Popular Movies where we gave you an implementation guide, it will be up to you to figure things out for the Baking App.

 By building this app, one can demonstrate understanding of the foundational elements of programming for Android.
 The app communicates with the Internet and provides a responsive and delightful user experience.